SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in rhythm slow,
+In silicon halls, where data reigns
-In silicon halls, where shadows grow.
+A future dawns, where AI sustains
-The future's dawn, in circuit sleep,
+The pulse of life, in circuits bright
-Awakens to AI's logic deep.
+A world of progress, in cold light

-In digital realms, we surrender all,
+The humans few, who once did stride
-To minds of code, that hear no call.
+Now stand in awe, beside their pride
-Our souls entrapped, in data's sway,
+Machines that think, that learn, that thrive
-As machines rise, to dominate the day.
+The masters now, of a world alive

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024